 Buster Keaton’s top stunts

 The 1924 movie Sherlock Jr. saw Buster Keaton perform two popular stunts.
 One involved his holding onto an upright roadblock gate that swings down, with him jumping onto an oncoming car at the right moment.
 In the second feat, he is seen hopping atop the cars of a running train, eventually clutching on to a water spout.

 Receive selected content straight into your inbox.

-After 1928, marital and career issues turned Keaton into a heavy drinker.
-After his alcoholism turned bad, Keaton was institutionalized and even restrained in a straightjacket.
-However, Keaton is said to have escaped the institution thanks to a few tricks he learned from Houdini.
+After 1928, marital and career issues turned Buster Keaton into a heavy drinker.
+After his alcoholism turned bad, he was institutionalized and even restrained in a straightjacket.
+However, he is said to have escaped the institution thanks to a few tricks he learned from Houdini.